 A life-phase management policy ensures the long-term development, optimal utilisation, and retention of the knowledge and experience of your employees.
 Our support will help to increase the employability, commitment, and motivation of your employees.
 This will prevent the loss of valuable staff and reduce the negative impact of sickness absenteeism.

 Déhora supported the Dutch Association of Theater Companies and Theatre Production Companies with the development of a ‘life-phase management policy’ toolkit for the theatre industry.
 The first part of the toolkit focused on the details of the life-phase management policy.
 What is it, what are the objectives, why is it necessary, and what are the components?
-The second part focussed on the various practical instruments used to implement the life-phase management policy.
+The second part focuses on the various practical instruments used to implement the life-phase management policy.
 This included the formulation of several tools, checklists, and practical templates.